Congratulations! Your Child is now a full-term baby! To facilitate Your Child’s descent and stimulate labor, go for a walk anytime you can.

 Learn about positive parenting: You might also want to pass your time reading about positive parenting.

 Punishment, for example, may stop unwanted behaviors immediately, but it doesn’t teach your child how to behave well.
 Young children don’t have the capacity to logically understand and connect the dots between your anger and how they ought to behave next time.
-Also, keep in mind that for #baby to learn to self-regulate, the frontal cortex has to mature, which happens with age.
+Also, keep in mind that for Your Child to learn to self-regulate, the frontal cortex has to mature, which happens with age.